 There is also a Private College 529 Plan that allows families to lock in tuition at nearly 300 participating private universities and colleges.
 It is the only prepaid 529 that can lock in tuition at private universities.
 The plan is sponsored by the Tuition Plan Consortium LLC, which is composed of participating schools.
 The Tuition Plan Consortium guarantees the locked-in tuition price, meaning a participating school is obligated to accept purchased plan certificates even if that school later leaves the program.
 Beneficiaries have up to 30 years to use the plan’s benefits.

-If you are considering investing in a prepaid 529 plan, consider utilizing a checklist that I developed to help you analyze the plan.
-There are several crucial elements both financially, and personally, that would factor in making your decision to invest in a prepaid 529 plan.
+If you consider investing in a prepaid 529 plan, consider utilizing a checklist that I developed to help you analyze the plan.
+There are several crucial elements, both financially and personally, that would factor in making your decision to invest in a prepaid 529 plan.

 If you decide that a prepaid 529 plan is best for you, you are betting that…